November 15, 2021

 Keeping track of your drinks

-It's difficult to keep track of how much you're drinking because:
+Other factors that make it difficult to track how much you’re drinking include:

-- sometimes drinks are mixed with unknown quantities of alcohol, e.g. in cocktails and alcoholic punches
+- drinks mixed with unknown quantities of alcohol, e.g. in cocktails and alcoholic punches